RoadrunnerWMC/ndspy/docs/source/api/code.rst

     .. py:attribute:: data

-        The :py:class:`bytes` object containing the code for this overlay.
+        The :py:class:`bytes` object containing the decompressed code for this overlay.

     .. py:attribute:: compressed

         Alias property for ":py:attr:`flags` & 1".
-This is ``True`` if the overlay is compressed, ``False`` otherwise.
+This is ``True`` if the overlay was most recently saved (:py:func:`save`) with compression enabled (or -- if it hasn't been saved yet -- if the overlay was compressed when it was first loaded), and ``False`` otherwise.

         :type: :py:class:`bool`